 To tell the story of Italian wine, one must first understand the Italy of wine.

+A veteran sommelier of 35 years in the hospitality, wine and media industries, Curtis Marsh has traveled extensively throughout the world's vineyard regions and Asia.
+Having lived in Australia, Hong Kong and Singapore over the last three decades, he now resides in his hometown of Wellington, New Zealand.
 His evolution from restaurant floor to wine industry to writing has been organic and perhaps like a cricketer, when too slow between the wickets, commentating was the inevitable outcome.
-He became a columnist for the Hong Kong Standard Newspaper and Asia Sentinel, as well as Asia correspondent for Thomson Reuters—all eventually leading to his own popular blog of disordered thoughts and intoxications... essentially the 'wanderings' of delirium on the www.thewanderingpalate.com.
+He became a columnist for the Hong Kong Standard and Asia Sentinel, as well as Asia correspondent for Thomson Reuters—all eventually leading to his own popular blog of disordered thoughts and intoxications, The Wandering Palate.

-He is an ardent All Blacks supporter and patriotic Kiwi with a worrying obsession for rearing and cooking ducks moreover, a Pinot Noir tragic, and lives by his theorem “Life is filling in time between meals...and a meal without wine could only be breakfast.”
+He is an ardent All Blacks supporter and patriotic Kiwi with a worrying obsession for rearing and cooking ducks moreover, a Pinot Noir tragic and lives by his theorem “Life is filling in time between meals...and a meal without wine could only be breakfast.”

 Born and raised in rural Maine, USA, Lisa graduated from Colby College with degrees in English Literature and Performing Arts.
 Her wine career began by happenstance when, living as a struggling playwright in London after college, she was offered a job as the manager of a wine bar.
 She then worked at various roles in the UK wine trade until moving to Tokyo in 2002 and Singapore in 2008.
 In 2008, she began writing for eRobertParker.com and later that year achieved her Master of Wine (MW) qualification with the Madame Bollinger Medal for excellence in wine tasting.
-In 2013, she became the Editor-in-Chief for Robert Parker's Wine Advocate and RobertParker.com and remains the publication’s critic for the wines of Australia and New Zealand.
-In 2015, Lisa’s first book, "Taste Like a Wine Critic: A Guide to Understanding Wine Quality", was published.
+In 2013, she became the Editor in Chief for Robert Parker Wine Advocate and RobertParker.com and remains the publication’s critic for the wines of Australia and New Zealand.
+In 2015, Lisa’s first book, Taste Like a Wine Critic: A Guide to Understanding Wine Quality, was published.
 In June of that year, she moved to Napa, California, to set up a new office for Robert Parker Wine Advocate.
 She now lives in Napa with her British husband, two young daughters and their mad Border Collie.

 Stephan Reinhardt, a 1967 vintage, is our German reviewer for the wines of Germany, Austria, Switzerland, Alsace, Champagne and the Loire valley.
 After his first job as lecturer for theater arts at the university in Munich, he worked as a freelance theater and music critic before he started writing about wine in the late 1990s.
 Stephan contributed to prestigious German newspapers and magazines, as well as for The World of Fine Wine.
 He is one of the authors of Stuart Pigott’s 700-page book Wein spricht deutsch (Scherz, 2007) and is author of The Finest Wines of Germany (UCP, 2012), which was nominated as Best International Wine Book of the Year by Louis Roederer in 2013.
 Against all Germany clichés, Stephan drinks Champagne instead of beer, but also loves Riesling, Chenin Blanc, Pinot Noir, Cabernet Franc, traditional Barolo and Riojas, or in a few words—wines with mouthwatering acidity.
-Since May 2014, he has worked exclusively for Robert Parker's Wine Advocate.
+Since May 2014, he has worked exclusively for Robert Parker Wine Advocate.
 You can follow him on Facebook, Twitter (@weinwunder) and Instagram.

 Former wine instructor, former lawyer, former wine blogger (from an era when the term wasn't used) … and current full-time wine critic.
-In 2006, Mark began covering Portugal for Robert Parker's Wine Advocate.
+In 2006, Mark began covering Portugal for Robert Parker Wine Advocate.
 His portfolio eventually expanded to Greece, Israel, Lebanon, Port, Cyprus, much of Eastern and "other" Europe (Bulgaria, Romania, Serbia, Republic of Macedonia, Slovenia, Slovakia, Croatia, Albania) and Eastern USA (including Virginia and New York).
 Mark loves the excitement of emerging regions—watching the birth of something new and helping people discover what is there.

 Ron Washam is a recovering sommelier who writes the HoseMaster of Wine™ blog.
 While working as a sommelier in Los Angeles, he was named Sommelier of the Year twice, dominating the evening gown competition.
 He is also a professional wine judge, has written for many wine publications under his pseudonym "Name Withheld By Request," and in 2016 was short-listed for a Roederer Wine Writing Award, as well as a drone strike.
 Though he appears to be real, he is actually hollow chocolate.